-With the NHS under pressure to make billions of pounds-worth of savings by 2020, a strategy for consumables procurement could help it make significant strides
+With the NHS under continual pressure to deliver patient care, whilst operating efficiently, a strategy for consumables procurement could help it make significant strides

 The Covid-19 pandemic has driven home just how important the NHS is when it comes to dealing with the nation’s emergencies as well as longer-term healthcare.
 At the same time, however, coronavirus has placed even more pressure on already tight hospital budgets.
 Now more than ever, managers will be looking for ways to reduce non-clinical spend to ensure that as much money as possible goes into essential health and medical care.

 Previously, an independent review of operational productivity in NHS Trusts outlined a number of areas in which savings could be made, including efficiency of employees, improving procurement and better estates management.
 Focusing on the procurement of consumables used to maintain and repair NHS equipment and buildings would help all three.
 In other industries, this is known as MRO procurement (Maintenance, Repair and Operations) and in the health sector covers everything from light bulbs and fuses through to replacement parts for an MRI machine that’s no longer under the manufacturer’s warranty.

 In terms of MRO, there are two particular challenges facing the healthcare industry: understanding the principles of a good MRO strategy and the difficulty in implementing such a strategy across multiple Trusts.
 “Organisations don’t always understand what MRO is in the first place, and therefore they do not see the need or value in having a strategy in place to deal with MRO,” says Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).